 There are only nine organizations that are listed and approved by the federal government to service the federal student loan among which OSLA is one of them, meeting the necessities.

-The OSLA provides heaps of offers to the borrowers like multiple ways in which to pay and also helps to manage the student loans.
+OSLA provides heaps of offers to the borrowers like multiple ways to pay and also helps to manage the student loans.
 Whether or not the payment is being paid by online, mail or through automatic payments, OSLA makes a wide variety of options.

 Along with the various standard communication, it provides like fax, phone, and emails.
 It also communicates through online social media like facebook presence because it felt that almost all of its borrowers are currently active in these platforms.